-- a) Building on the ongoing efforts, we encourage the G20 to further strengthen the Common Framework by: expanding coordinated debt treatments to highly indebted countries which are currently ineligible; standardizing debt service suspension during negotiations; developing a user manual for debtors with clear timelines; and developing an accessible guideline for assessing comparability of treatment (CoT) and refining tools for enforcing CoT.
-We encourage debtor countries that need debt relief to actively seek debt treatments and pre-emptive debt restructuring. - b) We support the setting up of a working group to develop a model law on debt restructuring for Member States to consider adopting as part of their domestic legislation.
-We encourage major financial jurisdictions to pass domestic legislations to limit holdout creditors and facilitate effective debt restructuring. - c) We encourage the continued adoption of collective action clauses in bonds and majority voting provisions in loan agreements.
-We call for assessing and refining contractual tools and instruments used in debt restructuring to facilitate participation of creditors, including most favoured creditor clauses, claw back clauses, loss reinstatement features, and value recovery instruments. - d) We support entities such as the African Legal Support Facility, which provide legal and financial advice to developing countries during negotiations and structuring of complex debt transactions and workouts with creditors; and/or will utilize the above facility for this purpose. - e) Building on existing work, the review of the sovereign debt architecture envisioned in the Pact for the Future and the United Nations Secretary-General's update on progress and proposals, we will initiate an intergovernmental process at the United Nations, with a view to closing gaps in the debt architecture and exploring options to address debt sustainability, including but not limited to a multilateral sovereign debt mechanism.
+- b) We support the setting up of a working group to develop a model law on debt restructuring for Member States to consider adopting as part of their domestic legislation.
+We encourage major financial jurisdictions [Requests clarity on list of major financial jurisdictions] to pass domestic legislations to limit holdout creditors and facilitate effective debt restructuring. - c) We encourage the continued adoption of collective action clauses in bonds and majority voting provisions in loan agreements.
+We call for assessing and refining contractual tools and instruments used in debt restructuring to facilitate participation of creditors, including most favoured creditor clauses, claw back clauses, loss reinstatement features, and value recovery instruments. - d) We support entities such as the African Legal Support Facility, which provide legal and financial advice to developing countries during negotiations and structuring of complex debt transactions and workouts with creditors; and/or will utilize the above facility for this purpose. - e) Building on existing work, the review of the sovereign debt architecture envisioned in the Pact for the Future and the United Nations Secretary-General's update on progress and proposals, [we will initiate an intergovernmental process at the United Nations, with a view to closing gaps in the debt architecture and exploring options to address debt sustainability, including but not limited to] a multilateral sovereign debt mechanism. -separate paragraph] - ebis.
+With a view to closing gaps in the debt architecture, we will initiate an intergovernmental process at the United Nations, under the General Assembly in its 80th Session, to establish an international convention, which includes, inter alia, a multilateral sovereign debt mechanism. - eter.
+We encourage the integration of climate and nature risks into debt sustainability assessments for Small Island Developing States to reflect their unique vulnerabilities in order to enhance access to concessional financing and grants to fund their adaptation investment expenditures.